LANARS

 }

 Oh.
-This doesn't look like a finished version, so let's finally add a mask to the VStack from a code above:
+This doesn't look like a finished version, so let's finally add a mask to the VStack from the code above:

 .overlayPreferenceValue(MenuItemGeometryPreferenceKey.self, alignment: .topLeading) { value in